Vikings receiver Justin Jefferson is a finalist for NFL MVP honors

 If Jefferson were to win MVP, he'd be the fourth Vikings player to win it, joining Alan Page in 1971, Fran Tarkenton in 1975 and Peterson in 2012.

-Jefferson, Mahomes and Hurts are also the finalists for NFL Offensive Player of the Year honors, along with Dolphins receiver Tyreek Hill.
+Jefferson, Mahomes and Hurts are also the finalists for NFL Offensive Player of the Year honors.
 The winners of both awards, and the others selected by the AP's 50-person panel of NFL media members, will be announced during the NFL Honors program on Feb.
 9.

 Voters made their choices at the end of the regular season; the shift to the ranked-choice format could give Jefferson a better chance against the quarterbacks in the MVP field.
 Realistically, though, he might have a better chance at winning Offensive Player of the Year, a season after Kupp did it for the Rams.

+The same national media panel, which includes the Star Tribune's Mark Craig, made Jefferson a unanimous selection to the first-team All-Pro team earlier this month.
+Mahomes and the Dolphins' Tyreek Hill were voted onto that team; Hurts was a second-team All-Pro.

+On Wednesday, the Pro Football Writers Association — made up of hundreds of media members from around the country — voted Jefferson the NFL Offensive Player of the Year, while giving MVP honors to Mahomes.
+Jefferson is the second Vikings player to win the top offensive prize from the PFWA, following Peterson in 2012.

-Despite leading the Vikings to a 13-4 record in his first season, Kevin O'Connell was not named a finalist for NFL Coach of the Year.
+Despite leading the Vikings to a 13-4 record in his first season, Kevin O'Connell was not named a finalist for NFL Coach of the Year in the AP ballot.
 Two coaches in their first year with their teams — the Giants' Brian Daboll and the Jaguars' Doug Pederson — are finalists, as are the 49ers' Kyle Shanahan, the Bills' Sean McDermott and the Eagles' Nick Sirianni.

-Pederson won a Super Bowl with the Eagles after the 2017 season; Daboll is the only finalist who's in his first year as a NFL coach.
-The Giants beat the Vikings in the playoffs, but voters cast their ballots at the end of the regular season, when the Vikings had beaten the Giants and finished with a better record than both the Giants and Jaguars.
+Pederson won a Super Bowl with the Eagles after the 2017 season; Daboll is the only finalist who's in his first year as an NFL coach.
+The Giants beat the Vikings 31-24 in the playoffs, but voters cast their ballots at the end of the regular season, when the Vikings had beaten the Giants 27-24 and finished with a better record than the Giants and Jaguars.